Eldonratzlaff/bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math Magicians <a name="about-project"></a>
+# 📖 Reakt Book Store <a name="about-project"></a>

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to: make simple calculations, read a random math-related quote.
-By building this application,I will learn how to use React.
+> The Bookstore is a website similar to the "Awesome Books" website built in the previous module.

 ## 🛠 Built With <a name="built-with"></a>